 - f.
-Information about financial risk - 1) Market risk.
-The publicly traded stocks categorized as financial assets at fair value through profit or loss are exposed to market price fluctuations.
+Information about financial risks - Market risk.
 The derivative financial instruments categorized as financial assets/liabilities at fair value through profit or loss are mainly used to hedge the exchange rate fluctuations of foreign-currency assets and liabilities; therefore, the market risk of derivatives will be offset by the foreign exchange risk of these hedged items.
-Available-for-sale financial assets held by the Company are mainly fixed-interest-rate debt securities; therefore, the fluctuations in market interest rates would result in changes in fair value of these debt securities.
-The fair value of asset-backed securities is subject to price fluctuations in an unstable United States credit environment. - 2) Credit risk.
+Available-for-sale financial assets held by the Company are mainly fixed-interest-rate debt securities; therefore, the fluctuations in market interest rates will result in changes in fair value of these debt securities. - 2) Credit risk.
 Credit risk represents the potential loss that would be incurred by the Company if the counter-parties or third-parties breached contracts.
 Financial instruments with positive fair values at the balance sheet date are evaluated for credit risk.
 The counter-parties or third-parties to the foregoing financial instruments are reputable financial institutions, business organizations, and government agencies.
-Management believes that the Company's exposure to default by those parties is low. - 3) Liquidity risk.
-The Company has sufficient operating capital to meet cash needs upon settlement of derivative financial instruments, bonds payable and bank loans.
+Management believes that the Company's exposure to default by those parties is low.

+- 3) Liquidity risk.
+The Company has sufficient operating capital to meet cash needs upon settlement of derivative financial instruments and bonds payable.
 Therefore, the liquidity risk is low. - 4) Cash flow interest rate risk.
 The Company mainly invests in fixed-interest-rate debt securities.
 Therefore, cash flows are not expected to fluctuate significantly due to changes in market interest rates.

-26. RELATED PARTY TRANSACTIONS
+24. RELATED PARTY TRANSACTIONS